 Step 11: Choose this option if you are posting a post rather than an event, and it will repost after the expiration of the post.
 Google My Business posts expire after seven days.
 You will get an error if you try to select this option with an event.

 Step 13: Choose to post now or schedule the post for later.
 If you choose later, choose a date for the post.

 Step 14: Click the Submit Post button.

 That’s it!
-Your Google My Business post is posted.
-Now you can see your active posts, edit or delete scheduled posts, and see how posts perform, or view schedules posts.
+Your Google My Business post has been posted.
+Now you can see your active posts, edit or delete scheduled posts, and see how posts perform, or view scheduled posts.
 All this information is available from the Promotional Posts tab in Loclmark.

 Review Scheduled Posts & Post Analytics

 The post I created above was a scheduled post.
 This section will continue to the post and how you can edit and delete scheduled posts before their scheduled time.